Elder Abuse Statutes in Insurance Bad Faith Claims

 Survival Action: Damages Do Not Die with the Plaintiff

-This is perhaps the most significant remedy unique to elder abuse claims.
-Under California’s general survival statute (Code of Civil Procedure §377.34), when a plaintiff dies during litigation, the estate can recover only the economic damages that the decedent would have been entitled to — pain and suffering damages generally die with the plaintiff.
-But under the Elder Abuse Act (Welfare & Institutions Code §15657), if the plaintiff proves the elder abuse by clear and convincing evidence, the decedent’s estate can recover all damages that the decedent would have been entitled to, including pain and suffering and punitive damages.
+This is the most significant remedy unique to elder abuse claims.
+Under California’s general survival statute (Code of Civil Procedure § 377.34), when a plaintiff dies during litigation, the estate can recover only the economic damages that the decedent would have been entitled to — pain and suffering damages generally die with the plaintiff.
+(SB 447 temporarily allowed pre-death pain-and-suffering recovery in general survival actions for cases filed January 1, 2022 through December 31, 2025, but that window has now closed and § 377.34 has reverted to its longstanding economic-damages-only rule.)
+But under the Elder Abuse Act (Welfare & Institutions Code § 15657.5(b)), where the plaintiff proves the financial abuse by a preponderance of the evidence andproves by clear and convincing evidence that the defendant acted with recklessness, oppression, fraud, or malice, the § 377.34 limitation is lifted and the decedent’s estate can recover all damages that the decedent would have been entitled to, including pain and suffering and punitive damages — making the § 15657.5(b) survival advantage materially more valuable now that the SB 447 window has expired.

 Insurance companies understand the significance of this provision.
 In standard bad faith litigation, if the elderly policyholder dies before trial, much of the insurer’s exposure evaporates.
 The elder abuse survival action removes that incentive entirely — meaning the insurer cannot benefit from delay that results in the policyholder’s death.
 This is a powerful deterrent against the very delay tactics that disproportionately harm elderly claimants.